 Before deciding, it’s time to ask yourself a few more questions, as their answers may give additional weight to some of the pros and cons listed above.
 After all, your project doesn’t exist in a vacuum.
 Instead, it’s an important component within the bigger picture of your business.

 - Are you a technical or a non-technical company?
-Where are your knowledge or personnel strengths and gaps?
+What knowledge or personnel can you bring to the table?
+Where are your knowledge or personnel gaps?

-- Competitive edge, given diverse perspectives that help drive innovation
+- Competitive edge.
+Again, diverse perspectives help to drive innovation.